People Shout Their Revenge Stories From The Rooftops

 I also reminded him that I had a full scholarship to college so don’t worry about paying me.
 He was dead only a year later at 59.

 I, of course, have seen lots of Hollywood movies so I consider the conspiracy theory that maybe my dad’s nurse wife poisoned him and made him sign over all his funds to her, but I really honestly do not think that’s what happened.
+Other relatives didn’t like Grace either, but they knew my dad was totally in love with my mom and that her death utterly broke him.

 Well, long story short, my dad bequeathed his five-bedroom house to me even though I wasn’t expecting it and didn’t ask for it.
 He gave a small endowment to each of his sisters and their children.
 He left about 80% of all his existing funds to Grace, which amounted to several hundreds of thousands of dollars.
+My dad ignored me because he’s generous to a fault and still gave me several tens of thousands of dollars, which were of course very useful to me.

 Grace tried to put on a friendly front but I could tell she was angry that she didn’t get my dad’s house, too.
 That belonged to me, and I had the legal papers to prove it.
 She was especially mad because we live in an extremely upscale and trendy location, and houses are hard to come by and easily sold for massive profit.